SANeX15/BtC/README.md

 ## Instructions
  1. Turn on Bluetooth, connect to HC05 and link it to a Serial Port. -(details will be uploaded soon)
  2. Start BtC and select previously linked Serial Port.
- 3. Wait till connection suceeds (when the text turns green and shows 'Connected').
+ 3. Wait till connection suceeds (when the buttons are enabled and their text colors turn white).
  4. Use Buttons 1-8 to toggle appliances connected to the board.

  E. Right Click any buttons from 1-8 and select Button Settings to change their name and ON/OFF commands.
 (Button Settings, Screenshot #2)